 2. Don't Forget To Trim

 As your natural hair grows in, it's important to start trimming your relaxed ends.
-This process can be short or gradual depending on how long you want the transitioning period to be.
+This process can be short or gradual depending on how long you want the transitioning phase to be.
 If you fail to trim, your relaxed ends will start to split upward and lead to breakage where your natural and relaxed hair meet.
 A good rule of thumb is to start cutting off the straight hair after seeing about an inch of new growth.

 3. Moisturize, Moisturize, Moisturize